What's my plan?

 Agents can initiate a voice channel conversation with customers in the Agent Workspace, via messaging, and also take incoming calls directly when you provide your support phone number (or numbers) to your customers (for example, via a link in your help center or website).

-The up front set up of your voice channel with Zendesk Talk involves adding one or more phone numbers that you’ll provide to your customers, setting up your voice greeting, configuring voicemail settings, enabling SMS text messaging, and so on.
+The up front set up of your voice channel in Zendesk involves adding one or more phone numbers that you’ll provide to your customers, setting up your voice greeting, configuring voicemail settings, enabling SMS text messaging, and so on.

 Launch tasks